 Pelvic Girdle Pain in Pregnancy: The Benefits of Red Light Therapy

 While the anticipation of welcoming your new baby is exciting it can also bring discomfort and challenges.
 One common issue many pregnant women face is pelvic girdle pain (PGP/SPD).
-There are lots of ways you can help yourself if you find this is an issue for you.
+There are lots of ways you can help yourself if you find this is an issue for you - but I have yet to find anything that works as well as photobiomodulation (red light therapy) for women to self treat alongside other therapies (most of my clients don’t need any other therapies other than their red light belt).

 Why Pelvic Girdle Pain Happens

 Pelvic girdle pain is a condition that affects the pelvic joints and can cause pain in the front and back of the pelvis.
-It occurs in up to 20% of pregnant women and can range from mild discomfort to severe pain.
-The primary reasons for PGP include:
+It occurs in up to 20% of pregnant women and can range from mild discomfort to severe pain requiring heavy duty medication.

 Hormonal Changes: During pregnancy, the body produces hormones like relaxin, which loosen the ligaments in the pelvis to prepare for childbirth.
 This increased laxity can lead to instability and pain.